cellebr8/unessentials/README.md

 **What you CAN do**

-- Audit the source code
+- Audit the source code.
-- Compile the source code to confirm the authenticity of the official releases
+- Compile the source code to confirm the authenticity of the official releases.
+- Create unmodified forks of the repository.

 **What you CANNOT do**

-- Utilize any code or assets, including for personal use
+- Utilize any code or assets, including for personal use.
-- Incorporate the source code in any other projects or use our code as a reference in new projects
+- Incorporate the source code in any other projects or use our code as a reference in new projects.
-- Modify or alter the source code provided here
+- Modify or alter the source code provided here.
-- Distribute compiled versions of the source code or modified source code
+- Distribute compiled versions of the source code or modified source code.

 This summary is not an exhaustive interpretation of the license; for a comprehensive understanding, please refer to [the full license file](https://github.com/EssentialGG/Essential/blob/main/LICENSE).